 - Add a 3-4-inch layer of mulch below the feeders, then turn the mulch to bury debris where it can decompose out of sight.
 Replace the mulch seasonally to dispose of remaining debris.

 - Allow feeders to remain empty for a day or two to encourage ground-feeding birds to pick up spilled seed and be their own cleanup crew.

 - Trim grass around the feeder shorter than the rest of the lawn so the debris can be cleaned up more easily, and mow around the feeding area with a collector bag for easy disposal.

 - Allow squirrels and chipmunks to feed below the feeders rather than discouraging them, but use baffles and other techniques to squirrel-proof feeders so these visitors do not spill more seed.

 - Consider using natural enzyme sprays (available in garden centers) to promote faster decomposition.
 Always read safety warning labels carefully when using sprays around children and pets, and be sure sprays are safe to use on other plants in the yard.

 It may be impossible to clean up every individual seed hull or spilled piece of seed.
 By methodically using different cleaning techniques, however, it is possible to keep the ground under bird feeders safe, healthy, and attractive.

 The easiest way to clean up under feeders is to keep seed from spilling in the first place.

-- Position feeders on or above a concrete, stone or wooden deck or patio so seed does not become embedded in the grass or flowerbeds.
+- Position feeders on or above a concrete, stone, or wooden deck or patio, so the seed does not become embedded in the grass or flowerbeds.
 Regular sweeping or vacuuming can clean up any spillage much easier than from grass.